 It is undeniable that disc brakes are the most powerful brakes available for bikes.
 Still, in order to keep them as quiet, powerful, and consistent as possible, they must be maintained appropriately.

-To clarify what’s the best way to maintain your disc brakes, I have even talked to industry experts about how to repair, align, and clean them.
+To clarify the best way to maintain your disc brakes, I have even talked to industry experts about how to repair, align, and clean them.

 It doesn’t matter whether the disc brakes are hydraulic or mechanical.
 All kinds of scrapping noises can be heard with disc brakes.
 Such noises are usually characterized by rubbing and squealing.
 These are the signs that you need to check your brakes urgently.